OpenWaterFoundation/owf-tstool-campbellcloud-plugin/doc-user-mkdocs-project/docs/introduction/introduction.md

 The [`ReadCampbellCloud`](../command-ref/ReadCampbellCloud/ReadCampbellCloud.md) command can be used to read time series, in addition to [time series identifiers](../command-ref/TSID/TSID.md) that are generated from the main TSTool interface.

-See the following examples showing how to query air temperature time series and the resulting time series graph.
+The following examples showing how to query battery voltage (`BattVoltage`) time series and the resulting time series graph.

 **<p style="text-align: center;">
 ![tstool-main](tstool-main.png)
 </p>**

 **<p style="text-align: center;">
-TSTool Main Interface (<a href="../tstool-main.png">see also the full-size image)</a>
+TSTool Main Interface (<a href="../tstool-main.png">see full-size image)</a>
 </p>**

 **<p style="text-align: center;">